commoddity/bank-informer/README.md

 For the first run the application will ask you for the above environment variables and place them in a `.env.bankinformer` file in your home directory.

-After that just run it to fetch your balances. 🚀
+After that just run `bank-informer` to fetch your balances. 🚀

-To execute just place the `main` binary file (or `main.exe` for Windows) and `.env` in the same directory then run `./main` from the command line.

-The application will now run.